veselosky/control-escape/content/linux/lx-swinstall.md

 In the Linux world, there are several kinds of packages, and each distribution has its own preferred package format.

-The standard Linux package format (according to the [Linux Standard Base](http://en.wikipedia.org/wiki/Linux_Standard_Base)) is `RPM`.
+The standard Linux package format (according to the now-defunct [Linux Standard Base](http://en.wikipedia.org/wiki/Linux_Standard_Base)) is `RPM`.
 RPM is a packaging system originally developed by Red Hat and widely used in the Linux community.
-Distributions using it include Fedora, Mandriva, Red Hat (naturally), and SUSE.
+Distributions using it include Fedora, Red Hat (naturally), and SUSE.
 An RPM package file normally will be named something like `program-version-other.rpm`